johnnestebann/symfony_on_docker/README.md

 ## Symfony on Docker

 ### This repository template has out of the box:
-* Symfony 6
+* Symfony 7
-* Postgres stable alpine
+* Postgres 16 alpine official
-* Nginx stable alpine
+* Nginx 1.24 alpine official
-* PHP 8.1 fpm alpine
+* PHP 8.3 alpine official
-* Node and Yarn stable
+* Node and Yarn stable official
-* A Makefile with shortcuts
+* A script bash with shortcuts

 ### How to use it:
 * Clone this repository
-* Run `make build` inside the project
+* Run `./app build` inside the project
-* Run `make up` inside the project
+* Run `./app up` inside the project
 * That's all!
 Start to code!